 Expand your support system by seeking out possible other grandparents for advice or maybe even playdates to help keep everyone entertained and protected.

-You are a part of a support system, and it’s also okay to seek a support system for yourself.
+You are part of a support system, and it’s also okay to seek a support system.